ulfschneider/ulf.website/content/posts/2023-01-05-edge-search.md

 The [Netlify documentation](https://docs.netlify.com/edge-functions/get-started/) is really good at explaining step by step how to setup your local environment.
 In my case, it was:

-1. Create the `.netlify.toml` file in the projects root folder
+1. Create the `.netlify.toml` file in the project root folder.
 2. Specify inside of the `.netlify.toml` where the edge functions will reside.
-If nothing is specified, it will be inside of `netlify/edge-functions`, relative to the projects root folder.
-I wanted to have the edge functions in the `_edge` folder, which meant I added the following entry in the `.netlify.toml`: \
+If nothing is specified, it will be inside of `netlify/edge-functions`, relative to the project root folder.
+I want to have my edge function in the `_edge` folder, which means adding the following entry in the `.netlify.toml`: \
 	```
 	[build]
 	edge_functions = "_edge"